nattypwns/ctf_writeups/bkp-ctf-2016/des-ofb/README.md

 ## Write-up

-This challenge included a ciphertext file and some Python code indicating that the authors used DES-OFB to encrypt a their message the flag.
+This challenge included a ciphertext file and some Python code indicating that the authors used DES-OFB to encrypt a message with the flag.
 Even with modern computers, brute forcing DES should take longer than the time allotted to this CTF, so there must have been an intentional vulnerability.